This course on American culture for those providing service to Americans will:

 - Position themselves as global service providers rather than outsourced or offshore labor.

-- Understand how the products or services they provide fit into the American lifestyle.
+- Explain how the products or services they provide fit into the American lifestyle.

 - Identify and comprehend common cultural references.